jboegeholz/RustBook/001_introduction.md

 </pre>
 (Which is a good practice to use, but not mandatory)

+Another thing you might notice is the return of the curly brackets and semicolons :-)

 ## Print functions
 The println! is a so called macro